dreamx-market/dreamx-docs/http.md

 }
 ```

-Returns HTTP 404 if no order with specified orderHash was found.
+Returns HTTP 404 if no order with specified order_hash was found.

 ### POST /delete_orders